Kiezroy/NCL2025/Practice Game/Password Cracking/Hashing (Easy).md

 Generate hashes for various passwords.

+- Either use online hash generator or terminal

 Q1 - 5 points

 What is the md5 hash of the password: "tootsie3241"

 Q2 - 5 points